morningmoni/morningmoni.github.io/words.md

 "Reason is, and ought only to be the slave of the passions, and can never pretend to any other office than to serve and obey them" 		--- David Hume

-I'll prove your decision is wrong by getting stronger.
+I'll prove your decision wrong by getting stronger.

+If you're going to be weird, be confident about it.